juniorribeiro564/desafio-kanban/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run navigate to past '/src' and comand `ng serve or npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Navigate to past 'BACK' and comand `npm run server`

 ## Code scaffolding